FAQ: Frequently Asked Questions

 Can cremation or aquamation ashes be divided among family members?

 Dividing ashes allows each family member to keep a portion as a personal memorial.
 This is often facilitated by transferring the ashes into smaller urns or keepsakes, allowing for varied memorialization according to individual preferences.
+Endswell will ask you and your family if all of the ashes should be placed in one urn or if you would like us to divide them for you.

 Are there any creative options for using cremation or aquamation ashes?

 Innovative memorial options include converting ashes into memorial diamonds, incorporating them into vinyl records, or using them in tattoo ink.
 These options offer unique ways to commemorate loved ones in a manner that can be both meaningful and personal.
+Endswell also works with Parting Stone to compress the ashes into stones.
+There are a variety of options that our team can discuss with you and your family.

 Can I plant cremation or aquamation ashes with a tree or in a garden?